• Skip to primary navigation

 Home / Desserts / Cakes & Cupcakes

 A moist and tender gluten-free pound cake recipe that bursts with tiny huckleberries and fresh lemon verbena, all drizzled with a vanilla bean glaze.
-Whole grain and gum-free, this cake gets its pillowy texture and sturdy crumb from cream cheese and a happy blend of flours.
+This cake gets its pillowy texture and sturdy crumb from cream cheese and a happy blend of gluten-free flours.

 delicious Huckleberry Lemon Verbena Tea Cake {Gluten-Free}